 Students enrolled in special programs received instructions about how to complete the Student Entry Record.
-Because special program enrollments are not mutually exclusive, there was overlap between programs.
-The total number of learners on public assistance (Temporary Assistance for Needy Families/California Work Opportunity and Responsibility to Kids or other public assistance) has increased from 52,417 in 2006-07 to 62,568 in 2007-08.
+Because special program enrollments are not mutually exclusive, there is overlap between programs.
+The total number of learners on public assistance (Temporary Assistance for Needy Families/California Work Opportunity and Responsibility to Kids or other public assistance) has increased from 62,568 in 2007-08 to 80,400 in 2008-09.
 See Figure 19.